 So we come to the third and final part of Arrow’s American Horror Project Vol.1, a series of releases which aimed to bring lesser known or forgotten movies to a wider audience.
 It’s certainly the case here, with a release that was thought to have been lost to the ages until the late 2000s.
 As well as being the most obscure, it’s also probably the most interesting of the three.
 However this will probably depend on your own preferences, as it’s certainly an experience that puts weird sounds, lurid visuals and oddball characters ahead of any narrative sense.
 Some might call this a mess.
 Others might be up for a brisk 70 odd minute fever dream.
 But most viewers will be probably want to look at a film that features an expert in ‘psychoacoustics’ in the credits.

 The new arrivals at a dilapidated fair ground find a few things rather unsettling about the place.
 There are stories about kids being killed there some years before, and the employees all seem to be a bit weird to say the least.
 Mr. Blood (Jerome Dempsey) assures the Norris family that there’s nothing to worry about, and that they’ll soon be working at a ‘goldmine’.
-Between his rather on the nose name and the state of the stalls and rides, it’s a bit obvious he’s got a few screws loose.
+Between his rather on the nose name and the state of the rides, it’s a bit obvious he’s got a few screws loose.
 However despite Mrs. Norris declaring out of the blue that the ‘place is evil’ they all hang around anyway – even after disturbing things start to occur.
 Plot logic isn’t something you’re going to find here I’m afraid.

-Their daughter Vena (Janine Carazo) and clingy ride attendant Kit (Chris Thomas) certainly have a few reasons to get away, especially after the other family due to start work with them vanish in the tunnel of love.
+Their daughter Vena (Janine Carazo) and clingy ride attendant Kit (Chris Thomas) certainly have a few reasons to get away, especially after the other family due to start work with them vanishes in the tunnel of love.
 Even after an encounter with a litter picker who loves his sharp stick a bit too much, they still arrange to meet up to discuss things the next day instead of getting out while the going is good.
 Mr. Norris might have his reasons as they talk about some sort of revenge plot, but it never comes up again.
 Like many dialogue moments here it all feels a bit half finished.

 How the place makes any money at all isn’t clear, between the caretaker silently stroking his hook for a hand and the tarot reader getting a bit too physical with the customers.
 Maybe creepy people hanging out in an even creepier setting has some kind of holiday appeal, I have no idea.
 They certainly seem to get customers, and some of them really want to get in – at very odd times of the day.
 One in particular shows what happens when you are over the height limit for the roller coaster.
 Most of the film is lacking in this sort of action and shock power but there are at least one or two grisly moments.